Round 1/9 Contract 3 sets of 3 You 0 Opponent 0 Hand 0 Stock 0 Moves 0

 Loading Shanghai Rummy...

-Shanghai Rummy
+Play Shanghai Rummy Online Free

 Shanghai Rummy, also called Shanghai Rum or California Rummy, is a contract rummy game in the rummy family.
 It is closely related to Contract Rummy and Gin Rummy: players build sets and same-suit runs, manage a discard pile, and try to finish with the lowest score.